Netanyahu seeks support for war in Gaza with speech to Congress but sparks protests and boycotts

-WASHINGTON (AP) — Israeli Prime Minister Benjamin Netanyahu will try to bolster U.S. support for his country's fight against Hamas and other Iran-backed militants in a speech before Congress on Wednesday even as many Democratic lawmakers plan to boycott his appearance and protesters amass around the Capitol to condemn the brutal war in Gaza and the humanitarian crisis it has created.
+WASHINGTON (AP) — Israeli Prime Minister Benjamin Netanyahu aims to bolster U.S. support for his country's fight against Hamas and other Iran-backed armed groups in a speech to Congress Wednesday even as many Democratic lawmakers plan to boycott it and protesters amassed around the Capitol to condemn the war in Gaza and the humanitarian crisis it has created.

-Netanyahu also wants to project the image of a respected statesman for an increasingly critical audience back in Israel, but that task is complicated by Americans’ divided views on Israel and the war, which has emerged as a key issue in the U.S. presidential election.
+Netanyahu also wants to portray himself as a respected statesman for an increasingly critical audience back in Israel, but that task is complicated by Americans’ divided views on Israel and the war, which has emerged as a key issue in the U.S. presidential election.

-Tall steel barriers ringed entrances to the Capitol complex Wednesday, and security officers were deployed on foot, bicycle and with dogs.
-Overnight, hundreds of anti-war protesters organized by a Jewish group staged a sit-in at a congressional office building, crying, “Not in our name.”
+Tall steel barriers ringed the Capitol Wednesday, and security officers were deployed on foot, bicycle and with dogs.
+Thousands of protesters rallied near the Capitol ahead of the Netanyahu's speech, denouncing him as a “war criminal” and calling for a cease-fire.
+Police tussled with demonstrators seeking to block the prime minister's route.

-Inside the Capitol, Netanyahu is assured a warm welcome from Republican lawmakers who arranged his speech in the House chamber, an appearance making him the first foreign leader to address a joint meeting of Congress four times, surpassing Winston Churchill.
+Netanyahu is assured a warm welcome from Republican lawmakers who arranged his speech in the House chamber.
+The appearance will make him the first foreign leader to address a joint meeting of Congress four times, surpassing Winston Churchill.

-Some leading Democrats and political independent Bernie Sanders plan to boycott Netanyahu's appearance.
-But the most notable absence will be Vice President Kamala Harris, who serves as president of the Senate and traditionally would sit behind whatever dignitary is speaking.
-She said a long-scheduled trip will keep her away.
+Some leading Democrats and political independent Bernie Sanders plan to boycott Netanyahu's speech.
+But the most notable absence will be right behind him: Vice President Kamala Harris, who serves as president of the Senate, said a long-scheduled trip will keep her away.

 The next Democrat in line, Sen. Patty Murray of Washington, is declining to attend, and former House Speaker Nancy Pelosi said she would be meeting with families of Israeli victims of Hamas instead.

-Republicans targeted the absence of Harris, the new Democratic front-runner for the presidency, as a sign of disloyalty to an ally.
-But former President Donald Trump's running mate, JD Vance, said campaigning would also make him a no-show for the Israeli leader's speech.
+Republicans said the absence of Harris, the new Democratic front-runner for the presidency, was a sign of disloyalty to an ally.
+Former President Donald Trump's running mate, JD Vance, said he would also be a no-show for Netanyahu's speech, citing the need to campaign.

+Netanyahu is scheduled to meet with President Joe Biden and Harris on Thursday, and with Trump at Mar-a-Lago on Friday.

-Outside the Capitol, large protests are expected over the deaths of more than 39,000 Palestinians and over Netanyahu's inability to free Israeli and American hostages taken by Hamas and other militants during the Oct.
+M any in the swelling crowd of demonstrators outside the Capitol were protesting the killings of more than 39,000 Palestinians in the war.
+Others condemned Netanyahu's inability to free Israeli and American hostages taken by Hamas and other militants during the Oct.
 7 attack that sparked the war.

-In anticipation, House Speaker Mike Johnson warned of a “zero-tolerance policy” for any signs of disturbances in the Capitol building.
-“It is our tradition to acknowledge every guest speaker’s right to free expression even if we disagree with their viewpoint,” the Louisiana Republican wrote to members Tuesday.
+House Speaker Mike Johnson warned of a “zero-tolerance policy” for any signs of disturbances in the Capitol building.

-Johnson arranged the address, an honor that marks both the two countries’ historically warm bonds and the political weight that support for Israel has long carried in U.S. politics.
-But the attention for the visit has been diminished some by American political turmoil of recent weeks, including the assassination attempt against Trump and President Joe Biden’s decision not to seek another term.
+Johnson arranged the address, an honor that marks both countries’ historically warm bonds and the political weight that support for Israel has long carried in U.S. politics.
+But the attention for the visit has been diminished some by recent political turmoil, including the assassination attempt against Trump and Biden’s decision not to seek another term.

-Many Democrats who support Israel but have been critical of Netanyahu see the address as a Republican effort to cast itself as the party most loyal to Israel and to provide the prime minister with a much-needed political reprieve.
+Many Democrats who support Israel but have been critical of Netanyahu see the address as a Republican effort to cast itself as the party most loyal.

-“I don’t know all the motivations for Speaker Johnson initiating the invitation but clearly he wanted to throw a political lifeline to Netanyahu whose popularity is very low in Israel right now,” Sen. Chris Van Hollen, among the dozens of Democrats set to boycott, said Tuesday.
+“I don’t know all the motivations for Speaker Johnson initiating the invitation but clearly he wanted to throw a political lifeline to Netanyahu, whose popularity is very low in Israel right now,” Sen. Chris Van Hollen, who also plans to boycott the speech, said Tuesday.

 The United States is Israel's most important ally, arms supplier and source of military aid.
 Netanyahu's visit is his first abroad since the war started, and comes under the shadow of arrest warrants sought against him by the International Criminal Court over alleged Israel war crimes against Palestinians.
 The United States does not recognize the ICC.